starmarek/organize-me/README.md

 Django is primarily used for the backend, and have view rendering and routing handled by Vue + Vue Router as a Single Page Application (SPA).

 Django serve the application entry point (`index.html` + bundled assets) at `/` ,
 data at `/api/`, and static files at `/static/`.
-Django admin panel is also available at `/admin/` and can be extended as needed.
+Django admin panel is also available at `/admin/`.

 ### Includes

 - Django
 - Django REST framework
-- Django Whitenoise, CDN Ready
+- Django Whitenoise
 - Vue CLI 3
 - Vue Router
 - Vuex
 - Gunicorn
 - Configuration for Heroku Deployment
+- Configuration for GitlabCI CI/CD
+- Docker for development environment

 ### Structure